Meryl Streep and Nicole Kidman’s new Netflix musical is coming in time for Christmas

 Meryl Streep plays a washed-up Broadway star who decides to champion LGBTQ+ rights in Netflix’s highly-anticipated musical The Prom.
 Here’s everything we know so far, including the mega cast, plot and release date.

-That’s is why our interest well and truly piqued when we heard the news that Streep and Grande have joined the cast for Netflix’s new musical: The Prom.
+That’s is why our interest well and truly piqued when we heard the news that Streep and Kidman have joined the cast for Netflix’s new musical: The Prom.
 And they’re not the only big names causing a stir around the film.
-Kerry Washington, Nicole Kidman (who of course co-stars alongside Streep in BLL), James Corden and Awkwafina are just a few other stars working on The Prom, too.
+Kerry Washington and James Corden are just a few other stars working on The Prom, too.

 What is Netflix’s The Prom about?